 Transient Lodging Tax

-Hotels that rent rooms or spaces to any person on a transient basis, that is, 90 consecutive days or less, must collect a City tax.
+Hotels that rent rooms or spaces to any person on a transient basis, that is, 90 consecutive days or less, must collect both a City tax and a state tax.

 Transient lodging taxes are due the last day of the month following the month being reported.

 Computation of Tax

 The City tax is 6.5 percent of the total amount of the room rental charge plus $1 per room per night.
 The state transient occupancy tax is 2.0 percent of the total amount of the room rental charge.
 Combined, the tax on room rentals is 8.5 percent of the room rental change plus $1 per room per night.